synheart-ai/synheart-wear-swift/README.md

     print("Error: \(error)")
 }
 ```

+**Data Freshness Validation**: The SDK automatically validates that all data is fresh (within 24 hours).
+Stale data is filtered out, and partial data is returned when available.
+The `noWearableData` error is only thrown when ALL data is null/empty or ALL records are stale.

 **Graceful Disconnection**: The `disconnect()` method always clears local state, even if the server call fails (e.g., offline):